Digital Resources Grants Program

 - Grants are award to non-profit institutions with 501(c) 3 status, based in the United States, including supporting foundations of European institutions.

 - These are competitive grants.
-Please see ‘Past Grants’ and ‘Annual Reports’ for past awards and typical levels of funding.
+Please see ‘Past Grants’ and ‘Annual Reports’ for past awards and typical levels of funding and review our Grants FAQs for answers to common application questions.

 - In addition to submitting printed materials, applicants should include a CD containing a complete set of the application materials.
 The materials on the CD must be presented as a single PDF document.